-Eric Nesbit is a Senior Principal Environmental Engineer with more than 25 years of experience focused on program management, executing environmental remediation actions, removal actions, and remedial construction projects within budget and on schedule.
+Eric Nesbit is a Senior Principal Environmental Engineer based in North Carolina with more than 28 years of experience focused on program management, executing environmental remediation actions, removal actions, and remedial construction projects within budget and on schedule.
 His technical skills in design, problem solving, and process optimization have led to numerous innovative applications of proven technologies that resulted in cost savings to clients and accelerated remediation processes.

 Over the past 25 years, Eric has managed over $100 million in construction and remediation projects at dozens of federal facilities.
 He served as the Deputy Resident Officer in Charge of Construction under NAVFAC West Division in San Bruno and was assigned to Naval Weapons Station Concord where he managed Construction and Remediation projects at six Bay Area Naval Facilities.
 Recently, Eric served as program manager for five federal programs including Naval Facilities Engineering Command Environmental Multiple Award Contracts and U.S. Army Corps of Engineers Remedial Action Contracts, and was the responsible line manager for four U.S. EPA Program Contracts.